IBM-Cloud/terraform-provider-ibm/website/docs/r/lbaas.html.markdown

 * `name` - (Required, string) The load balancer's name.
 * `description` - (Optional, string) A description of the load balancer.
-* `datacenter` - (Required, string) The datacenter where the load balancer is located.
 * `subnets` - (Required, array) The subnet where the load balancer will be provisioned.
 Only one subnet is supported.
 * `protocols` - (Optional, array) A nested block describing the protocols assigned to load balancer.
 Nested `protocols` blocks have the following structure:
   * `frontend_protocol` - (Required, string) The frontend protocol.
 Accepted values are 'TCP', 'HTTP', and 'HTTPS'.